ordina-jworks/ordina-jworks.github.io/_posts/2017-08-03-Browser Security Features.md

 To make the cookies even more secure, you'll also need to prevent them from being read/modified by scripts running on the page.
 In most cases there's no reason for a script to have access to these cookies, so you can simply mark them as `HttpOnly`.

+### Should I use this?
+Yes.
+Your session cookies should not be available to scripts, to the `HttpOnly` flag should be set on those.
+If you're using TLS (and you should) you should definitely set the `secure` flag as well.

 ## Conclusion
 Browsers nowadays support a wide array of security features you can use to keep your users safe.